dereneaton/ipyrad/docs/full_tutorial_CLI.rst

     ipyrad -p params-ipyrad-test.txt -r

-It might be more enlightening to examine the output of step 6 by examining the file that contains the reads clustered across samples:
+It might be more enlightening to consider the output of step 6 by examining the file that contains the reads clustered across samples:

 .. code-block:: bash